SilkRose/Pony/stories/metal-magic/metal-magic.md

 Everypony nodded.

 Iron lit up her horn and set an ingot of metal on the scale.
-The scale projected in magical characters on the what, '20 pounds.'
+The scale projected in magical characters on the wall, '20 pounds.'

 All the fillies and colts wowed at this.